dosbox-staging/dosbox-staging/scripts/build.md

   describing how to generate and use the profiling data.

 - **warnmore**, displays additional helpful C and C++ warnings for developers.
 - **fdotrain**, add tracing symbols used to generate AutoFDO sampling data.
-- **$SANITIZER TYPE**, builds a binary intrumented with code to catch issues at runtime that relate to the type of sanitizer being used.
+- **$SANITIZER TYPE**, builds a binary instrumented with code to catch issues at runtime that relate to the type of sanitizer being used.
 For example: memory leaks, threading issues, and so on.
 This is for Linux and macOS only.